Easy How-to Fix for a Cracked Plaster Wall An Illustrated, Step-by-Step Guide to the Best Way to Re-attach Loose Plaster on Walls and Ceilings

 There are two sure ways to find loose plaster.
 One is to push on the plaster.
-If it is loose, it will move and feel spongy.
+If it is loose, it will often move and feel spongy, but not always.
 The other is to rap on the wall with a knuckle.
 Detached plaster hounds hollow.
 Solid plaster sounds, well, solid.
 Using the "push and look" and "tap and listen" techniques, find the edges of the detached area, and mark them with a pencil line.
 You don't have to be exact.
 Close is good enough.

 We need to get glue behind the plaster, between the plaster and lath.
 To do this we need to drill 3/16" holes using a masonry bit 1/2" from any crack, on both sides of the crack, spaced every 3-4" apart and every 8-10" in the area between cracks.

 This process requires a little bit of a "touch".